Linuxfabrik/monitoring-plugins/check-plugins/librenms-version/README.rst

 You need to create an API token for a user with "Global Read" level (login with an admin account, then go to LibreNMS > Gear Icon > API > API Settings, choose this user and create the API token).

+Hint:

+* Don't forget to check the EOL date for Apache, MariaDB and all other components using our other ``*-version`` check plugins.

 Fact Sheet
 ----------